SuperGabe5/Veterix/README.md

 and that's 80386 and other RAM limited machine types

-inteded for use with the very least 12MB of RAM,
+Use with at the very least 12MB of RAM,

 1MB of Video RAM (for 16bit color dept in X Windows),